-D. Private Market Real Estate Risk Management
+J. Private Market Real Estate Risk Management

-1. Single Investment Risk, Vintage Year Risk, and Strategy Risk
+a.
+Single Investment Risk, Vintage Year Risk, and Strategy Risk b.
+Property Type and Location Risk c.
+Currency Risk

 To mitigate the failure of a single investment on real estate performance, the Fund will limit its investment in any open end fund to 33 1/3% of the total real estate allocation.